learn-co-curriculum/phrg-oo-ruby-video-review-object-models/README.md

 [Additional Video on Object Models](https://www.youtube.com/watch?v=vXz6ExSdm94)
 - This video also covers many of the above topics in the main lesson video.
 Feel free to use this as another refresher on object models.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-oo-ruby-video-review-object-models/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-oo-ruby-video-review-object-models/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/oo-ruby-video-review-object-models'>OO Ruby Video Review: Object Models</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Overview</p>